-Anchoring the 17-mile-long valley to the south, the town of Sonoma makes a good starting point and has important California-historical sights and the state’s largest town square.
-Once a Mexican military outpost, fleeting frontier republic, and Spanish Mission village.
+Anchoring the 17-mile-long valley to the south, Sonoma makes a good starting point and has important California historical sights and the state’s largest town square.
+Once a Mexican military outpost, a fleeting frontier republic, and a Spanish Mission village.
+Today, the town square is a historic landmark strewn with old adobe storefronts, meandering alleyways, and cobblestone courtyards that buzz with a diverse mix of restaurants, hotels, tasting rooms, cafes, artisan boutiques, and galleries.

 Mission San Francisco de Solano

-Among them are Mission San Francisco de Solano and Lachryma Montis, centered around an expansive green lawn and massive tree canopy creating a perfect setting for picnics, cultural activities, and weekly farmers markets.
-Address: 114 E Spain St, Sonoma, CA 95476.
+Mission San Francisco de Solano and Lachryma Montis are centered around an expansive green lawn and massive tree canopy, creating a perfect setting for picnics, cultural activities, and weekly farmers’ markets—address: 114 E Spain St, Sonoma, California.

 Cornerstone Gardens Sonoma

 Travelers should not miss Cornerstone Gardens, where visitors can explore 20 cutting-edge gardens designed by several noted landscape architects.
-You can shop here, get a bite to eat, go wine tasting, explore the gardens and take lots of photos.
-Address: 23570 Arnold Dr, Sonoma, CA 95476. website.
+You can shop here, get a bite to eat, go wine tasting, explore the gardens, and take many photos.
+Address: 23570 Arnold Dr, Sonoma, California.

-Also located in the City of Sonoma is The Olive Press, which sells olive oils and olive-related items from dozens of California growers.
-The Olive Press was the very first olive mill in Sonoma and offers free tastings of many of its products.
-Jacuzzi Family Vineyards has a wine tasting room in the same building.
-Address: 24724 Arnold Dr, Sonoma, CA 95476. website.
+Also located in Sonoma is The Olive Press, which sells olive oils and olive-related items from dozens of California growers.
+The Olive Press was the first olive mill in Sonoma and offered free tastings of many of its products.
+Jacuzzi Family Vineyards has a wine-tasting room in the same building.
+Address: 24724 Arnold Dr, Sonoma, California.
+Website.

-Just a little further to the north is quaint little Glen Ellen, a town right out of a Norman Rockwell painting.
+A little further to the north is quaint little Glen Ellen, a town right out of a Norman Rockwell painting.
 Named after the 1,000-acre Glen Ellen Vineyard, the area was once home to famed writer Jack London in the early 1900s.
-Today, visitors can get a glimpse into the gifted, hard-living writer’s life, by visiting Jack London State Historic Park and touring his cottage and memorabilia preserved after his death.
+Today, visitors can glimpse the gifted, hard-living writer’s life by visiting Jack London State Historical Park and touring his cottage and memorabilia preserved after his death.

 Sugarloaf Ridge State Park

-A few miles north of Glen Ellen is one of Sonoma Valley’s most popular natural treasures — Sugarloaf Ridge State Park.
+A few miles north of Glen Ellen in Sonoma Valley’s most famous natural treasures — Sugarloaf Ridge State Park.
 This 2,700-acre park, with its 25 miles of trails, preserves the headwaters of Sonoma Creek.
-Open spring through fall, visitors can explore via horseback or hiking, the park’s gorges, canyons, meadows, rock outcroppings, redwoods, and ferns.
-Address: 2605 Adobe Canyon Rd, Kenwood, CA 95452. website.
+Open spring through fall, visitors can explore via horseback or hiking the park’s gorges, canyons, meadows, rock outcroppings, redwoods, and ferns.
+Address: 2605 Adobe Canyon Rd, Kenwood, California.
+Website.

 Safari West Wildlife Tours

-The 400-acre preserve is filled with the animals of the African savanna, including giraffe, antelope, and oryx, seen by guided tours.
-And for visitors that really want enjoy an Africa Safari without leaving the continental US, they can bunk down in one of 30 surprisingly elegant tent cabins.
+The 400-acre preserve is filled with African savanna animals, including giraffe, antelope, and oryx, which can be seen on guided tours.
+And visitors who want to enjoy an African safari without leaving the continental US can bunk down in one of 30 surprisingly elegant tent cabins.

 Family Friendly Sonoma Train Town